wrapperband/FeathercoinWalletGuide/README.md

 ![coinnector Dialog](/images/ftc-0.9.3.2-stealth.SX.search.01.png)

-**Feathercoin Multi-Signature Address**
+**Feathercoin Multiple Signature Addresses**

 **STEP ONE : How to Create a Multi Signature (MultiSig) Address**

-1.To create a m-of-n multiSig address, we need n public keys.
+1. To create a m-of-n MultiSig address, we need n public keys.

 It is not difficult to get a public key for your address.
-For example, using users Lizhi, Calem and yourself (Mirrax).
+For example, using users Lizhi, Calem and Mirrax as an example).

-To create a 2-of-3 multiSig address, you can get one public key from the first wallet (Mirrax) address (yourself), and another form Lizhi's wallet address and Calem's wallet address.
+To create a 2-of-3 multiSig address, you can get one public key from the first wallet (Mirrax) address, and another form Lizhi's wallet address and Calem's wallet address.

-2.Now we can create our multiSig address in "Sending addresses page", Click "New MultiSig" and fill in each public keys from step 1\.
+2. Now we can create our MultiSig address in "Sending addresses page", Click "New MultiSig" and fill in each public keys from step 1.

 ![MultiSig Dialog](/images/ftc-0.9.3.2-multi.signature.screen01.jpg)

-3.Click on the "Create" button ,You can find the newly created multisig address on "Addresses" and export this multisig address to your partner.You must send the .msa file to your partner.
+3. Click on the "Create" button ,You can find the newly created Multisig address on "Addresses" and export this Multisig address to your partner.
+You must send the .msa file to your partner.

 ![MultiSig Dialog](/images/ftc-0.9.3.2-multi.signature.screen02.jpg)

-4.Calem or Lizhi imports the .msa file and create the same multisig address.
+4. Calem or Lizhi imports the .msa file and create the same MultiSig address.

 ![MultiSig Dialog](/images/ftc-0.9.3.2-multi.signature.screen03.jpg)

-**STEP TWO : Send to FTC to the Multi Signature Address**
+**STEP TWO : Send Feathercoin (FTC) to the Multiple Signature Address**

-Send to multisig address is identical to your normal transaction, just provide your multisig address as recipient.
-Mirrax send 0.2 ftc to his multisig address.
+Send to MultiSig address is identical to your normal transaction, just provide your MultiSig address as recipient.
+Mirrax send 0.2 ftc to his MultiSig address.

 ![MultiSig Dialog](/images/ftc-0.9.3.2-multi.signature.screen04.jpg)